Jvck James: 1998–2017: Childhood

 James Anderson was born and raised in East London, the youngest of his siblings.
-Brought up in a religious Jamaican family, he was exposed to gospel and reggae music from an early age which lead him to discover his love for R&B. Brandy, Destiny's Child, Michael Jackson and Kirk Franklin became James' childhood heroes, he was soon to discover D’Angelo, Erykah Badu & Lauryn Hill.
+Brought up in a religious Jamaican family, he was exposed to gospel and reggae music from an early age which lead him to discover his love for R&B. Brandy, Destiny's Child, Michael Jackson and Kirk Franklin became James' childhood heroes, he was soon to discover D'Angelo, Erykah Badu and Lauryn Hill.
 Starting young singing at his grandmothers Pentecostal church he began to gain traction showing his talents on YouTube.
 His biggest cover was a tribute to the legend Whitney Houston singing "I Have Nothing".
-In 2012, uploads of James’ covers eventually lead to him a role in the West End playing as young MJ for two years in the Thriller Live musical from just the age of twelve.
+In 2012, uploads of James' covers eventually lead to him a role in the West End playing as young MJ for two years in the Thriller Live musical from just the age of twelve.
 After graduating from the BRIT School in 2015 and moving on to college ELAM (the East London Arts and Music college) (2015–2017) the JVCK JAMES moniker was born and stuck.